AminTaheri23/Score-based-Face-Quality-Assessment-FQA/README.md

  feature reduction (after we tuned it).

 ## Attention
-need to make 'pics' folder if it's not available
+Need to make 'pics' folder if it's not available

 ## TODO :
 - fine tune the auto encoders